By John H. Haas | Current

 Published in June of 2021

-SUMMARY: U.S. history professor at Bethel University John H. Haas suggests that Juneteenth is a time for Americans to reflect on how “how hard America has found it to live up to its own ideals” while pondering why America is the only nation that required a war, the bloodiest war in its history, to repeal slavery.
+SUMMARY: U.S. history professor at Bethel University John H. Haas suggests that Juneteenth is a time for Americans to reflect on “how hard America has found it to live up to its own ideals” while pondering why America is the only nation that required a war, the bloodiest war in its history, to repeal slavery.

 KEY QUOTE: “Juneteenth could be an occasion for reflecting upon questions such as these.
 And more: What was it about America that made it cling to slavery with such bloody tenacity, even at the risk of alienating the opinions of mankind?
 How was it that so many Americans would choose to sever their ties with the republic—and their brothers and sisters—over seeing slavery infringed upon?
 How is it that a people could wage war with itself to such astonishing, murderous, effect?
 And in what context should we place that conflict?
 Is it an anomaly?
 Or should we see the violence of the Civil War as part of a larger pattern, intertwined with the rebellion that birthed the nation nearly a century earlier, the racial violence of lynchings and massacres like that of Tulsa, and the violent protests that have rocked the nation from Kent State to January 6th?
 And if so, what shapes that pattern?”